Citasion/web-translations/en-US/docs/account.md

 <a name='social-account'></a>

-## I can't log into my Citasion account using Google/Microsoft in the Word environment.
+## I can't log into my BibNext account using Google/Microsoft in the Word environment.
 What should I do?

 The authentication is not stable in the Word environment.
 We have received multiple reports from users that authentication using Google/Microsoft may fail in the Word environment.
-If that happens to you, you can enable password login for your account, and log into your Citasion account using email/password in the Word environment.
+If that happens to you, you can enable password login for your account, and log into your BibNext account using email/password in the Word environment.

 To enable password login for your account, you can refer to the answer of the next question.